Q: What is Fix-A-Floor?

 Q: Can I use Fix-A-Floor to fix my entire floor or just a small area?

 A: Fix-A-Floor works great on all size problem areas from 1 tile to the whole entire floor!
-Works on all types of Tile, Marble Stone & Wood floors too!
+It is suitable for use on all types of substrate including, Tile, Porcelain, Marble, Stone & can even be used on creaky Wood floors too!

 Q: Can I use Fix-A-Floor outside on my patio or deck?